saurabhsri108/angular-game-store/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Megha Kumari -> UI and Design Lead.

+Kunal Kumar -> Delivery Part [Client Projects, Development Life Cycle of Client Project, Support for these client interaction, etc.]

+Kumar Prateek -> ?

+Sanket Sahu -> CEO

+Sarwar Imam -> Talent Acquition and Operations.
+In case of relocation issue, like shifting to Bangaluru, reach him out.

+Saurabh Sahu -> Lead the Engineering Team.
+It's okay to make mistake.
+Come up with a suggestion.